 When exposed to the sun's ultraviolet rays, the skin manufactures Vitamin D, an essential vitamin for healthy skin.
 Vitamin D promotes the body's absorption of calcium, which is essential for the normal development of healthy teeth and bones.

 Skin: The Body's Largest Organ

 Skin is the largest organ of the body.
-It consists of three layers of tissues, the epidermis, the dermis and the subcutaneous layer.
+It consists of three layers of tissues: the epidermis, the dermis and the subcutaneous layer.
 The epidermis is the paper-thin outer layer of the skin.
 The outer layer of the epidermis consists of dead cells that are always flaking or washing off.
-These are replaced by new cells manufactured in the lower area of the epidermis, which move upward to the outside of the skin.
+These are replaced by new cells manufactured in the lower portion of the epidermis, which move upward to the outside of the skin.
 As they do so, the cells harden and die.
 This cycle of cell production and replacement takes about 28 days.

 The structure of skin

 The dermis, the middle layer of the skin, contains blood vessels, nerves, hair follicles, sweat glands and oil glands.
-It makes up about 90 percent of the skin's thickness and is made up of collagen and elastin fibers that give the skin strength and elasticity.
+It makes up about 90 percent of the skin's thickness and is made up of collagen and elastic fibers that give the skin strength and elasticity.

 Hair & Nails Protect Us, Too

-Nails are protective structures made of hard keratin, a type of non-living fibrous protein made by living skin cells.
+Nails are protective structures made of hard keratin, a type of non-living protein made by living skin cells.
 Their job is to protect the sensitive area of the toes and fingers and to give the fingers and hands a grasping function.
 Nail cells form at the base of the nail in an area called the nail matrix (the lighter "half moon" on our fingernails).